dotnet/AspNetCore.Docs/aspnetcore/client-side/bundling-and-minification.md

 ## Add files to workflow

-Consider an example in which an additional *custom.css* file is added resembling the following:
+Consider an example in which an extra *custom.css* file is added resembling the following:

 [!code-css[](../client-side/bundling-and-minification/samples/BuildBundlerMinifierApp/wwwroot/css/custom.css)]